-In this blog post, we’ll find out how to create the best book press release & share some examples of the press release for a new book launch.
+In this blog post, we’ll cover how to create the best book press release and share some examples of the press release for a new book launch.

 Let the media know about the new book you’ve published with this eye-catching press release template.